 The problem with this type of investment strategy is that it focuses on the past.
 It involves attempts to assess which superior-performing investments (from the past) will continue to be superior in the future.

 Remember, superior investment returns can only be identified as superior after the returns have occurred!
 This is even more challenging in a 401(k) or 403(b) plan that’s already screened the universe down to a small number from which this client could choose.

-How much investment returns return do you need?
+How many investment returns do you need?

 While some hate the word risk, I am unaware of an investment that exceeds inflation that does not have risk.
-Even insurance companies that sometimes say a guaranteed return have a disclaimer saying subject to the claims paying ability of the firm.
+Even insurance companies, sometimes providing a guaranteed return, have a disclaimer that says: Subject to the claims-paying ability of the firm.
 Yes, insurance companies do go out of business.

-Why not start with the question of how much return do you need?
-That starts with some level of planning.
-Questions that should be answered:
+Why not start with the question of how much return you need?

 - What is the goal?